YOUSSEFWAEL54/HTB-machines/machines/Imagery/writeup.md

 - and we can login as admin !

 # LFI -and dumping data
 fisrt thing i see in admin page that you can download a log file of a specfic user in this website and i realized that there parmater changed to the name of the log i download it so i tired to replace this log file name with a file in the server like /etc/passwd

 - and yead we download it  so this page vulnerable with LFI

 after seeing the /etc/web we realized that there two users in this machine /home/mark and /home/web that has the source code of the website

+ok lets now more information about this process lets see for example the environment varibales in this proces

+we can find this varibales at /proc/self/environ

+Some of the information gathered from:`env`

+- Current Users: `web`
+- Current Environment: Python Virtual Environment at `/home/web/web/env/bin`
+- Home: `/home/web`
+- Shell: `/bin/bash`
+- Service Memory Monitoring (Flask app)`flaskapp.service`

+as its flask app lets reying to dump common files like app.py and config.py

+- 1:config.py import db.json so after dumbing it too we get the user testuser credtinols

+- 2:app.py imports some another files so lets dumbing it all

+we can crack the password of the testuser and login as him!

+the testuser has a privlage to edit the image so lets see backend to see if there is any vuln leads to rce

 # Parmater injection leads to rce